TomasZhu0321/-/BQ/Affirm/HM_BQ.md

 ## 🪐 The type of work culture that gets you excited./ What kind of company are you interested in?

-## 🪐How would you prioritized your tasks at work?/ Handling different deadlines
+## 🪐 How would you prioritized your tasks at work?/ Handling different deadlines

 ## 🪐What are your most important skills?